 append-spawn

-append-still-easy, but with noise generated by stochastic yellow spawners.
+, but with noise generated by stochastic yellow spawners.